julienblin/uno-serverless/README.md

   "error": {
     "code": "<error code>",
     "message": "<error message>",
-    "target": "<and indication for the target of an error, e.g. backend API name or property name for validation>", "details": [
+    "target": "<and indication for the target of an error, e.g. back-end API name or property name for validation>", "details": [],
-      // Additional errors details in hierarchies
-    ],
     "data": "Any additional data if necessary."
   }
 }